Hey, hey, it's the weekend!

 PINE FLIP: Douglas Fir Brandy, egg white, agave, Pollux Imperial IPA

 What helps Ecliptic stand out from the Portland, Oregon craft brewpub crowd is the food.
 Yes, the beer is excellent!
 But the food transcends traditional pub grub.

 NOTE: Ecliptic's menu changes regularly to make the most of local, fresh ingredients.
 Not everything you see in this post will be available when you visit.
 But this gives you a good idea of the type of food you can expect.

 I suggest ordering some steamed mussels ($13) to share.
 The tomato garlic broth works beautifully with the mussels, leaving a hearty broth worthy of dipping the accompanying grilled bruschetta.

 Ecliptic currently offers a delicious romaine salad.
 On this visit, however, I thoroughly enjoyed the endive salad.
 It had asian pears, camembert toast, and maple-mustard vinaigrette.

 I also loved this Fried Green Tomato, topped with bay shrimp and dill.
 I've actually been dreaming about this dish since, and aim to remake it at home someday.
 The well seasoned bay shrimp dill topping is the perfect complement to the crispy fried tomato.

 A Red-Wine Braised Brisket was a rich, hearty finish, along with savoy cabbage and picked rutabaga.
 Elevated comfort food at its finest.

 I've saved the best, however, for last.
-These SWEET AND SPICY DRUMSTICKS were a showstopper!
+These Sweet and spicy drumsticks with chicken confit, celery salad ($9) were a showstopper!
 And they tasted just as sticky, sweet, delicious as they look.

 There is indeed a kids menu at Ecliptic Brewing.
 It has standard kid fare such as burgers and fries, but also trout sticks and finger steaks.

 For dessert, I highly recommend the churros.